John Jones (bishop)

-John Charles Jones (3 May 1904 – 13 October 1956) was the Anglican Bishop of Bangor from 1943 until his death.
+John Charles Jones (3 May 1904 – 13 October 1956) was the Anglican Bishop of Bangor from 1949 until his death.

 Jones was educated at the Grammar School, Carmarthen, Cardiff University and Wadham College, Oxford.
-He held curacies at Llanelli and Aberystwyth before 11 years of stay in Uganda as a Church Mission Society (CMS) missionary.
+He held curacies at Llanelli and Aberystwyth before an 11 years in Uganda as a Church Mission Society (CMS) missionary.
 He returned to Llanelli as its vicar in 1945, his last post before his ordination to the episcopate.